 This smoker’s electric power source makes ignition and maintaining precise temperatures a cinch, and its side-loading wood chip reservoir makes it easy to refuel without losing heat.
 The downside is that it should not be used in wet conditions.
 The bottom line is this smoker is a terrific pick if you’re using it close to home, in fair weather, and want succulent meat with no hassle.

-The Z Grills ZPG-450A does just about everything for aspiring smokers.
+The Z Grills ZPG-450A does just about everything for aspiring smokers with more features than average pellet grills.
 In addition to its smoking capabilities, this machine can grill, bake, barbecue, roast, and braise.
 Its 450-square-inch grilling surface is spacious enough to prepare a lot of food at once.
 The automatic digital control board walks users through every step of the cooking process from ignition to temperature control.
 The ZPG-450A’s wood pellet fuel burns efficiently and cleanly without sacrificing smoky flavor.

 This Z Grills pellet grill and smoker boasts a stainless steel construction that protects against the elements and has a convection fan system that regulates its temperature.
-This smoker is as close as it gets to a set-it-and-forget-it machine, which can be an advantage or a disadvantage, since those who seek a more hands-on smoking experience might be disappointed at how much the machine does by itself.
+This is a good smoker for beginners since it is as close as it gets to a set-it-and-forget-it machine, which can be an advantage or a disadvantage, since those who seek a more hands-on smoking experience might be disappointed at how much the machine does by itself.